PolyPlugins/Settings-Class-for-Wordpress/README.md

 * Remembering which notices have been dismissed

 ## Changelog

+### 3.0.0
+* Added: Subsections
+* Added: Templating
+* Added: Ability to add your own settings_name in config.
+* Added: Additional 'note' attribute to sections to have a note appear at the top of the section
+* Added: Additional 'description' attribute to fields
+* Added: Separators between fields
+* Added: Ability to add action links and meta links with config
+* Added: Sidebar
+* Added: Sidebar config
+* Added: Recharge template
+* Updated: Positioning of save button and credit
+* Updated: Default template to have the fields below the name as having the label next to the fields took up too much space
+* Updated: Bootstrap
+* Bugfix: Settings name generation
+* Removed: Excess properties that were really only required for checking if Reusable Admin Panel was activated, but since this class is just included in all plugins, those properties are no longer needed.
+This makes instantiating the class shorter with less defining of properties.
+* Removed: Reusable Admin Panel checks
+* Reworked: Auto settings_name generation.

 ### 2.0.0
 * Added: Composer
 * Added: Ability to use icons in tab navigator